 Intra-area routing occurs when a packet's source and destination address reside in the same area.
-For example, N1 and N2 in Area 1 of Figure 2-7.
+For example, a packet being sent from N1 to N2 in Area 1 of Figure 2-7.
 Information that is about other areas does not affect this type of routing.